levrex/DiagnosisExtraction_ML/README.md

 # DiagnosisExtraction_ML
 Pipeline for building Machine Learning Classifiers tasked with extracting the RA diagnosis based on EHR data (Natural Language).
 This repository works with Python 3.6.

+Note: we used this pipeline for our study, published here: https://doi.org/10.2196/23930.
+We identified Rheumatoid Arthritis patients in  EHR-data from two different centers to examine the universal applicability.

 ## Installation